kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-requests.md

 # Image Requests

-``ImageRequest`` allows you to set image processors, change the request priority, and more.
+Learn how to create and customize image requests.

 ## Overview